 The contents of this paper are as follows.
 In section II we review some facts about the "constituents quarks", within the context of spontaneously broken chiral symmetry (Nambu-Goldstone), and the complex structure of the QCD vacuum.
 In section III the relation between the ESC BBM-couplings and the QQM-couplings is argued for the CQM.
-In section IV we give the Bruckner G-matrix formalism for quark matter.
-The relativistic Thompson-type Bethe-Goldstone equation is introduced and with the Macke-Klein transformations brought into the more standard Lippmann-Schwinger type equation.
-Here also the reduction to the Pauli-spinor amplitudes is given.
-In section VII the ESC meson-quark-quark interaction Hamiltonians are displayed, both for the QQMvertices as well as for the pair-vertices QQMM.
+In section IV we present the Kadyshevsky formalism [14-17] for baryon-baryon channels and the three-dimensional "quasi-potential equation.
+From this a in section V a Thompson-type relativistic Lippmann-Schwinger is derived using a standard [14] on-energy-shell version of the Kadyshevsky equation.
+In section VI the Lippmann-Schwinger and the Bethe-Goldstone equations are given.
+In section VII the ESC meson-quark-quark and meson-nucleonnucleon interaction Hamiltonians are displayed, both for the QQM/NNM-vertices as well as for the pair-vertices QQMM/NNMM.
 Here also the meson-pair interaction Hamiltonians are given in the context of SU(3).
-Expressions for the meson-pairexchange (MPE) graphs are given, again in an immediately programmable form.

-In section VIII we describe the S = 0, -1, -2 QQchannels on the isospin (i) and hypercharge (y) and particle basis.
-Here also the SU(3)-structure of the QQMcouplings are given both in the matrix and cartesian description.
-Outlined is the (numerical) evaluation of the couplings which occur in the OBE-, TME-, and MPEdiagrams.
-The QQM-couplings are discussed both in the 3×3 -matrix and the cartesian-octet representation.
-The SU(3)-couplings of the OBE- and TME-graphs are given in a form suitable for a digital evaluation.
-In section XI the one-gluon-exchange (OGE) potential is given.
-In section XII the instanton-eschange potential is described.
-In section IVA the full SU(3) structure of the MPE paircouplings (QQMM) is given.
-In section X the relation between the QQM- and BBM-couplings is given.
-In section V the quark-pair creation (QPC) model connection with the ESC-couplings is discussed.
-In section VI the simultaneous $NN \oplus YN$ fitting procedure of the mesonexchange parameters is briefly reviewed, and the results for the coupling constants and F/(F+D)-ratios for OBE and MPE are given.
+Expressions for the meson-pair-exchange (MPE) graphs are given, again in an immediately programmable form.
+In section VIII we describe the S = 0, -1, -2 QQ-channels on the isospin (i) and hypercharge (y) and particle basis.
+Here also the SU(3)-structure of the QQM/NNM-couplings are given both in the 3 × 3-matrix and cartesian-nonet description.
+Outlined is the (numerical) evaluation of the couplings which occur in the OBE- and TME-diagrams.
+In section IX the same is done for the meson-pair couplings and MPE-diagrams.
+Here also the gaussian form factors are mentioned.
+In section X the connection between the QQM- and BBM-couplings are listed.
+In section XI the onegluon-exchange (OGE) and confining potentials are described.
+In section XII the SU(3) Nambu-Jona-Lasinio (NJL) form of the instanton potential is worked out. with the ESC-couplings is discussed.
+In section XIII the simultaneous $NN \oplus YN$ fitting procedure of the meson-exchange parameters is briefly reviewed, and the results for the coupling constants and F/(F+D)-ratios for OBE and MPE are given.
+Furthermore, results for the QQ-, QN-, and NN-phase-shifts are given.
+This is only meant for a comparison of the strength of the QQ- and QN-interactions and the NN-interactions.
 In section XIV a summary and an outlook is given.

 In Appendix A the the Bethe-Goldstone-Kadyshevsky equation and the correspondent G-matrix are described.
 In Appendix B a simple model for the relation between the meson-couplings using the Fierz-transformation is described.
 In Appendix C the complete meson-quark vertices in Pauli-spinor space are given.
 In Appendix D the one-boson-exchange quark-quark potentials in momentum- and configuration-space are given for the vertices which also occur at the baryon-level.
-In Appendix E the additional quark-quark potentials are given, which are due to the extra meson-vertices at the quarklevel.
+In Appendix E the additional quark-quark potentials are given, which are due to the extra meson-vertices at the quark-level.
 Next we included some miscellaneous topics: In Appendix F discusses the inclusion of the Z-graphs in the MPE-ineteraction is implicit.